codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

-### Install multiple Runtimes with a single Runner (agent)
+### Install multiple runtimes with a single Runner (agent)

-Advanced users can install a single Runner (agent) to manage multiple runtime environments.
+Advanced users can install a single Codefresh Runner (agent) to manage multiple runtime environments.

->NOTE:
+>Note:
-  Make sure the cluster where the Runner (agent) is installed has network access to the other clusters in the runtime environments.
+  Make sure the cluster on which the Runner (agent) is installed has network access to the other clusters in the runtime environments.

 ```shell
 # 1. Create namespace for the agent: